Zeyu-Li/free-blender-models/README.md

 # Blender Models

-A collections of my Blender models.
+A collection of my Blender models.
 These models are mostly on the low poly side.
 These models are free to use for commercial or private purposes with attribution

 ## Preview